Zaki-1052/Waffles-Art_Portfolio/README.md

-# CLAUDE.md
+# DOCS.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+Note: This documentation is outdated and will be updated at a later timepoint, when the code is significantly changed.

 ## Portfolio Architecture